-(34) Other - Possession of Unapproved Items RCBOE Rules : 1(d), 1(1), 1(1), 1(p), 1(r), 6 Definition The use or possession of any unauthorized item disruptive to the school environment.
+(34) Other - Possession of Unapproved Items RCBOE Rules: 1(d), 1(i), 1(l), 1(p), 1(r), 6 Definition The use or possession of any unauthorized item disruptive to the school environment.
 (Note: The use of fireworks or incendiary devices must be coded as Arson.)
 The possession of any unauthorized item.
 Does not include the possession of fireworks, matches, toy weapons, or other items that can be construed as dangerous The use of the any unauthorized item (i.e. toys, mobile devices, or gadgets).
 Does not include the possession of fireworks, matches, toy weapons, or other items that can be construed as dangerous The use or possession of unauthorized items including but not limited to toy guns or other items that can be construed as dangerous or harmful to the learning environment; Includes the possession of matches, lighters, incendiary devices or fireworks.
 The use of matches, lighters, incendiary devices or fireworks should be coded as Arson; Level 3 should be used for students who display a pattern of violating the school policy related to unapproved items.
-Examples Includes but is not limited to possession of toys, mobile devices, gadgets, personal items, gum, candy, etc; includes possession of pepper spray Includes but is not limited to use of toys, mobile devices, gadgets, personal items, , etc; includes the use of pepper spray without injury Includes but are not limited to matches, lighters, or the possession of fireworks, bullets, stink bombs, CO2 cartridges; includes the use of pepper spray with injury (35) Gang-Related RCBOE Rule: 22 Definition Any group of three or more students with a common name or common identifying signs, symbols, tattoos, graffiti, or attire which engage in criminal gang activity (O.C.G.A. § 16-15-3) N/A Wearing or possessing gang-related apparel; communicating either verbally or non- verbally to convey membership or affiliation with a gang The solicitation of others for gang- membership, the defacing of school or personal property with gang-related symbols or slogans, threatening or intimating on behalf of a gang, the requirement or payment for protection or insurance through a gang.
+Examples Includes but is not limited to possession of toys, mobile devices, gadgets, personal items, gum, candy, etc; includes possession of pepper spray Includes but is not limited to use of toys, mobile devices, gadgets, personal items, , etc; includes the use of pepper spray without injury Includes but are not limited to matches, lighters, or the possession of fireworks, bullets, stink bombs, CO2 cartridges; includes the use of pepper spray with injury (35) Gang-Related RCBOE Rule: 22 Definition Any group of three or more students with a common name or common identifying signs, symbols, tattoos, graffiti, or attire which engage in criminal gang activity (O.C.G.A. § 16-15-3) N/A Wearing or possessing gang-related apparel; communicating either verbally or nonverbally to convey membership or affiliation with a gang The solicitation of others for gangmembership, the defacing of school or personal property with gang-related symbols or slogans, threatening or intimating on behalf of a gang, the requirement or payment for protection or insurance through a gang.
 Level 3 should be used for students who display a pattern of violating the school policy related to gang activity.
-Examples N/A Possession or wearing of gang-related clothing, jewelry, emblems, badges, symbols, signs, or using colors to convey gang membership or affiliation; gestures, handshakes, slogans, drawings, etc. to convey gang membership or affiliation; committing any other illegal act or other violation of school policies in connection with gang- related activity Soliciting students for gang membership; tagging or defacing school or personal property with symbols or slogans intended to convey or promote membership or affiliation in any gang; requiring payment for protection, insurance, otherwise intimidating or threatening any person related to gang activity; inciting other students to intimidate or to act with physical violence upon any other person related to gang activity (36) Repeated Offenses RCBOE Rule: 20 Definition Examples Collection of offenses not previously assigned a state reportable action that occurs on a single or across multiple school days that leads to a state reportable disciplinary action.
-Collection of minor incidents See above Collection of moderate incidents See above Collection of severe incidents See above
+Examples N/A Possession or wearing of gang-related clothing, jewelry, emblems, badges, symbols, signs, or using colors to convey gang membership or affiliation; gestures, handshakes, slogans, drawings, etc. to convey gang membership or affiliation; committing any other illegal act or other violation of school policies in connection with gang-related activity Soliciting students for gang membership; tagging or defacing school or personal property with symbols or slogans intended to convey or promote membership or affiliation in any gang; requiring payment for protection, insurance, otherwise intimidating or threatening any person related to gang activity; inciting other students to intimidate or to act with physical violence upon any other person related to gang activity (36) Repeated Definition Collection of offenses not previously Collection of minor incidents Collection of moderate incidents Collection of severe incidents Offenses RCBOE Rule: 20 Examples assigned a state reportable action that occurs on a single or across multiple school days that leads to a state reportable disciplinary action.
+See above See above See above